jamesplease/knockout-view/README.md

 [**Check out a live example.**](http://jmeas.com/projects/ko.js-debugger/)

-_The source the example is simply everything in the `/source` directory of this repository_
+_The source of the example is simply everything in the `/source` directory of this repository_

 ##Usage